baskoroi/iotdemo-temphumid/README.md

-# iotdemo-temphumid
+# Lab Files: "Implementing IoT using Microsoft Azure"

+By: Baskoro Indrayana <baskoro.indrayana@lightstream.asia>

+## Description

-Azure IoT Demo project files (temperature &amp; humidity sensors)
+Azure IoT Demo project files (using simulated DHT sensors, measuring temperature &amp; humidity)

+## Credits

+    - Microsoft docs, for most code in this repo.
+The code has been modified to cater to the labs.